FAQ

 The horses create the space in which the therapeutic exchange can occur.
 The horses are not the “healers” per se, but along with the appropriate professional, facilitate a non-judgemental space in which problems and challenges can be explored.

 The practice began in the USA and is now a recognized field that complements and accelerates traditional mental health counselling.
-Because of its intensity and effectiveness, EAP can be a strong and impactful addition to traditional talk-based therapy.
+Because of its intensity and effectiveness, EFP can be a strong and impactful addition to traditional talk-based therapy.

 Traditionally in the UK are more aware of therapeutic riding schemes such as RDA.
-However the real benefits of EAP work are increasingly recognised with a number of dedicated trainers and providers now in place.
+However the real benefits of EFP work are increasingly recognised with a number of dedicated trainers and providers now in place.

-EAP is incredibly effective for quickly identifying sources of trauma which can then be used to design appropriate treatment plans.
+EFP is incredibly effective for quickly identifying sources of trauma which can then be used to design appropriate treatment plans.
 It can be used as a powerful tool for treatment of attention deficit disorder, substance abuse issues, eating disorders, expression, anxiety, post-traumatic stress disorder, and low self-esteem.